akhoshrozeh/khoshrozeh.com/content/about.md

 draft = false
 +++

+Hello!
 I was born and raised in Los Angeles, CA. I graduated from UCLA with a B.S. in Computer Science in 2022.
-I am very passionate about all things related to cybersecurity, in particular penetration testing and hardening systems' security (networks, OS, software).
+I'm very passionate about all things related to cybersecurity, in particular penetration testing and hardening systems' security (networks, OS, software).
 I love learning new things and challenging myself through CTFs.

-I am currently looking for work in the cybersecurity industry as an entry level penetration tester or security engineer.
+I am currently looking for positions as a software engineer, backend developer or full stack engineer.

+### When I'm not working...

-When I'm not learning about security, I spend my time surfing, playing guitar and drums, kickboxing and spending quality time with friends.
+When I'm not programming or learning about computer related topics, I love to spend my time surfing, playing guitar and drums, kickboxing and spending quality time with friends.
 I also like making videos of places I've been to.

-\
-\
+### Let's have a chat!
-I'd love to connect!
+I'd love to connect.
 Feel free to send me an email or connect on LinkedIn.

 \
 \